cbtham/rhoai-genai-workshop/README.md

     ![Image](img/05/5.4.png)

 1. Paste the baseURL from your deployed model(external endpoint) and append **/v1** on it.
-It should look like
+It will look like this example

     ```https://qwen3-4b-quantizedw4a16-cbtham-demo-llm.apps.cluster-q2cbm.q2cbm.sandbox1007.opentlc.com/v1```